kojinkai/js-handbook/README.md

 }
 ```

-Consider the following example with undeclared variables:
+Consider also the following example with undeclared variables:
 ```js
 function doSomethingElse() {
   console.log(foo);